KarolisPetrovskis/Nightmare/docs/Feedback.md

 # YAML

 - /payments/refund uses payment id to refund but nowhere in class diagram its saved so such an operation is not possible unless we can get the payment id from the completed order.
+- The provided endpoints were well-implemented and covered the basic CRUD operations effectively.
+However, for more complex objects, it would have been beneficial to include endpoints that allow retrieving or updating parts of an object rather than always requiring full object manipulation.
+This would make working with nested or composite entities more flexible and reduce overhead when only partial updates or queries are needed.
+- No endpoints provided for super admin functionality.